Wang-Lin-boop/GetPDB/README.md

 Installation
 ----

-Change dictiontory to your /home/software or anywhere you like, run these commonds as follow: (If you are using the Windows 10, then the WSL(Linux Subsystem) is a good choice.)
+Change dictiontory to your /home/software or anywhere you like, run these commands as follow: (If you are using the Windows 10, then the WSL(Linux Subsystem) is a good choice.)

         git clone https://github.com/Wang-Lin-boop/GetPDB
         cd GetPDB